 const key = issue.path.join('.') || 'root';

-// First error per path wins — avoids overwriting with less relevant messages
+// First error per path wins; subsequent messages are less actionable

 if (!normalizedErrors[key]) {